dsafa/audio-band/docfx/audioband/development/project-layout.md

 ## Message bus
 Under the `Messages` folder there is a simple `IMessageBus` interface.
 Messages are used sparingly for communicating between the settings window <-> toolbar and between view models.

+## Behaviors
+### Dpi
+Since we are in an interop scenario, there are some issues with automatic dpi handling so it is done manually through the `DpiScaling` behavior.

 # AudioSourceHost project
 The `AudioSourceHost` project is a library to load an audio source and exposes it via `MarshalByRef` objects for cross app domain communication.
 It uses the `Microsoft Extensibility Framework` to locate and load an `IAudioSource`.